sullyj3/nix-config/README.md

 ## TODO

 I don't have access to fancy fonts on WSL.
-I should make provisions for that, eg starship wants to use foncy symbols.
+I should make provisions for that, eg starship wants to use fancy symbols.